maurizuki/ConsoleTree.FileSystem/README.md

 ## Resources

 See the [API reference](./docs/ConsoleTree.FileSystem.md) and the [ConsoleTree.FileSystem.Demo](./src/ConsoleTree.FileSystem.Demo) application for further informations.
-Se also the [ConsoleTree API reference](https://github.com/maurizuki/ConsoleTree/blob/main/docs/ConsoleTree.md) to learn how to customize indentation, maximum depth, type of connectors and colors.
+See also the [ConsoleTree API reference](https://github.com/maurizuki/ConsoleTree/blob/main/docs/ConsoleTree.md) to learn how to customize indentation, maximum depth, type of connectors and colors.